daronphang/programming-resources/cloud-computing/AWS/services/integration/products.md

 ### Data Firehose

-Have the ability to perform ETL before streaming the data to its output.
+Firehose handles loading data streams directly into specific AWS products or HTTP endpoints owned by supported third-party service providers for processing e.g. S3, RedShift, Splunk, Datadog, MongoDB, etc. It has the ability to perform ETL before streaming the data to its output.

+### Data Streams

+Kinesis data streams is highly customizable and best suited for developers building custom applications or streaming data for specialized needs.

 ## AWS Managed service for Kafka (MSK)